 I lay in my hospital robe, opened at the front, as Dr. L. ran the handle for the ultrasound through cold gel on my breasts.
-I had just had my first mammogram, and now she wanted to take a closer look at a mass on my right side.
+This was my first mammogram, and now she wanted to take a closer look at a mass on my right side.
 I stared at the screen.
 In the ghostly grey webbing of normal breast tissue, there was a well defined small black hole.

 I was eight years late for my mammogram.
-In 2016, the CDC recommended that women be given the choice to begin mammogram screenings from age forty.
+In 2016, the CDC recommended that women should begin mammogram screenings at age forty.
 My primary care physician, Dr. D, goes further.
-She advises her patients to have a baseline taken at age thirty five, followed by annual screenings from age forty.
+She advises her patients to have a baseline taken at age thirty-five, followed by annual screenings from age forty.
 From her first mention of a baseline, I resisted, largely because of television footage I saw years prior.
 Women, naked from the waist up being squeezed and pressed and pushed by a huge machine, their faces pained.
 Every year at my check up, Dr. D. reminded me of the importance of starting my mammograms.
-And each time, I listened and tucked the prescription into my purse, and ignored it.
+And each time, I listened and tucked the prescription into my purse, but ignored it.

 This year was different.
-My check up with Dr. D. coincided with my turning 43, the age my mother was when she passed from cancer.
-I felt a shift in me: I wanted to be grown up, I wanted to face my fears, I wouldn’t take my time for granted anymore.
+My check up with Dr. D. coincided with my 43rd birthday, the age my mother was when she passed from cancer.
+I felt a shift: I wanted to be grown up, I wanted to face my fears, I wouldn’t take my time for granted anymore.
 Empowered and trying to ignore my nagging nerves, I booked my mammogram appointment.

 That morning, I arrived at the clinic early with caffeine jitters.
 After a chat about my medical history with Dr. L, I was shown to the changing area where I slipped into the gown and flip flops provided.

-The mammogram technician explained how to stand, how to hold my arm, and let my breast sit on the plate of the machine while it would close over me.
+The mammogram technician explained how I should stand and hold my arm, and how my breast would sit on the plate of the machine while it closed over me.

 “Will it hurt?”
 This was the third time I had asked that question in one morning.
 The receptionist, Dr. L., and now the technician all answered similarly.